About Green Pastures Living

 Anne is drawn to people who love the country and desire to remain rooted in rural living.
 She desires to assist all involved in the transition of living situations.
 Her passion is to see that an individual retains as much as their familiar surroundings and activities as possible.
 Her frugal upbringing helps her strive to provide an affordable and functional housing option for those who need it.
 Green Pastures Living can help you through the complex stages of aging and housing and health care.

 She has worked in at-home senior living for over five years.
 She continues to use her knowledge and experience from the University of Wisconsin Oshkosh where she has a degree of Human Services along with a business minor.
-Anne is also a Master Gardener Volunteer through the University Wisconsin Extension.
-She works with educating the community on gardening and nature topics.
+Anne served as a Master Gardener Volunteer through the University Wisconsin Extension where she enjoyed educating the community on gardening and nature topics.

 Below is when Green Pastures Living was featured locally and gives a great 8-minute look into the organization.

-Anne Michels is the founder and board president who combines her human services experiences such as in-home senior care with her rural rooted love for country living.
-She has served on community and church planting boards and she is an active 4-H leader and Master Gardener Volunteer.
+Anne Michels is the founder and executive director who combines her human services experiences such as in-home senior care with her rural rooted love for country living.
+She has served her community in various roles, such as a 4-H leader and Master Gardener Volunteer.
 Raising her three children, including a set of twins, gives her confidence in this next endeavor.

 Anne is NASMM trained for all your needs in your senior transitional season.